riot/riot.github.io/documentation.md

 ## HTML elements as components

-Standard HTML elements can be used as riot components in the page body with the addition of the `is` attribute.
+Standard HTML elements can be used as Riot components in the page body with the addition of the `is` attribute.

 ```html
 <ul is="my-list"></ul>
 ```

-This provides users with an alternative that can provide greater compatibility with css frameworks.
+This provides users with an alternative that can provide greater compatibility with CSS frameworks.
 The tags are treated like any other custom component.

 ```js
 riot.mount('[is="my-list"]')
 ```

-will mount the `ul` element shown above as if it were `<my-list></my-list>`
+will mount the `ul` element shown above as if it were `<my-list></my-list>`.

-Notice that you can use also an expression in the `is` attribute and riot will be able to render dynamically also different tags on the same DOM node
+Notice that you can use also an expression in the `is` attribute and Riot will also be able to dynamically render different tags on the same DOM node.

 ```html
 <my-component>